craftercms/docs/source/reference/modules/studio/configuration.rst

       - Configure serverless delivery
     * - :ref:`Validations Regex <studio-validations-regex>`
       - Configure the regex used for validating various inputs
-    * - :ref:`Password Configuration <studio-password-config>`
-      - Configure password complexity to be used
     * - :ref:`Commit Message <studio-commit-message>`
       - Configure the commit messages used by Crafter Studio
     * - :ref:`Publishing Blacklist <publishing-blacklist>`